 \section{Background}

-This section provides the background notions regarding the two main topics of this paper, namely, diffusion-based recommendation (with a special focus on DiffRec~\cite{DBLP:conf/sigir/WangXFL0C23}) and the evaluation metrics to assess fairness (consumer and provider sides) in recommendation.
+This section provides the necessary notions regarding diffusion-based recommendation (with a special focus on \emph{DiffRec}~\cite{DBLP:conf/sigir/WangXFL0C23}), and consumer fairness and provider fairness in recommendation.

-\subsection{Diffusion recommender model}
+\subsection{Diffusion Recommender Model}

-Similarly to diffusion models, DiffRec~\cite{DBLP:conf/sigir/WangXFL0C23} proposes to treat recommendation as a denoising process of historical user-item interactions, which may be extremely noisy, \ie contain false positives.
-In detail, the recommendation model is trained to first corrupt users' interactions through noise (\textbf{forward} process) and then reconstruct them via an ad-hoc denoising procedure (\textbf{reverse} process).
-Differently from traditional diffusion models employed on images, users' historical interactions are not corrupted into pure noise, but the ratio of added noise decreases consistently.
+Building upon diffusion models, \emph{DiffRec}~\cite{DBLP:conf/sigir/WangXFL0C23} proposes to treat the recommendation task as a denoising process of historical user-item interactions, which may be overly noisy (\ie contain false positives).
+In detail, the model is trained to first corrupt users' interactions through noise (\textit{forward}) and then reconstruct them via an ad-hoc denoising procedure (\textit{reverse}).
+Unlike traditional diffusion models for images, users' historical interactions are not directly corrupted into pure noise, but the ratio of added noise decreases consistently.